jaihysc/cc/doc/tests.md

 # Tests

 To run the tests, run `runtest.py`.
+The test results are printed at the end with the names and output of any failed tests.

 ## Defining tests